willsan0723/willsan0723/README.md

 ---

 ### 🧑‍💻 About Me :
-I am a passionate Full Stack Software Developer and recent graduate of the University of Utah Master of Software Development program.
+I am a passionate Full Stack Software Developer and a graduate of the University of Utah Master of Software Development program.
 My expertise lies in developing, testing, and debugging code.
 Throughout my academic journey and professional experiences, I have demonstrated proficiency in JavaScript, React, Python, and more, showcasing my ability to tackle complex problems and deliver high-quality projects.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-willsan0723-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/william-santee-97568351/)